Hiligaynon people

-Etymology of Hiligaynon and Ilonggo
+Etymology of Hiligaynon, Ilonggo, and Panayan

 The demonym "Hiligaynon" is from Spanish Hiligueinos (also spelled Yliguenes, Yligueynes, or Hiligueynos), which is derived from the older demonym "Iligan" or "Iliganon", meaning "people of the coast", from the root word ilig ("to go downstream"), referring to a river in Iloilo, Panay.
 During the early Spanish colonial period, the conquistador Miguel de Loarca also used the name "Yliguenes" for other coastal-dwelling Visayan peoples in Cebu, Bohol, and Western Negros.

 The term "Ilonggo" is derived from "Ilong-ilong", the old name for Iloilo City, Panay.
 “Ilonggo” is considered to define a specific group of people whose ethnic origins are in the provinces of Iloilo, Guimaras, and Panay, while "Hiligaynon" defines the language and culture of the Ilonggo people.
 Thus, both terms are interchangeable in referring to the culture of the people or the people themselves.

+The term "Panayan" is derived from "Panay," the name of the island, with the addition of the suffix "-an," which typically denotes a group of people associated with a place.
+It is sometimes used as an umbrella term that encompasses not only the Ilonggo people but also the Karay-a, Capiznon, and Aklanon peoples.
+The definition can be used interchangeably with "Ilonggo people" to refer to the broader ethnic group of people from Panay.